sethih10/Interpreting-Heat-Wave-Equation-using-LLM/README.md

 # Interpreting Heat Wave Equation using IBM Granite

 ## Project Overview
-This project generates and interprets heat equation solutions using IBM Granite.
+The project generates heat equation solution using Finite Element Analysis.
+This data is used to finetune IBM Granite to interpret heat equation solutions (given in a .vtk format file).
 ## Data Generation

 ### Methodology